 iRidium Sever RPi - it is a software implementation of iRidium Server.
-It is launched as a daemon or a console application on Raspberry Pi 2 and Pi 3 controllers.
+It is launched as a daemon or a console application on Raspberry Pi 3 controller.

 - 15 of control panels

 - up to 800 of iRidium Server tags

 iRidium Server connects to equipment and sends commands from control panels to it.
 The control panels connect to the server to control equipment through it, get feedback, download logs and databases.

 The database can store information about server work for the time since the server was launched.
 The control panels can output logs from the database and build graphs of changes in server variables.